ssahussai/Doggie-Deck/README.md

 * AAU, I want to see a navigation bar for "Add a Dog" and when I click on that I should be able to add a new dog to the database.
 *  AAU, when viewing a dog's detail page, I want to click EDIT to update that dog's information.
 * AAU, when viewing a dog's detail page, I want to click DELETE to remove that dog from the database.
+* AAU, I should be able to track the dog meals such as breakfast, lunch, and dinner.

 ## Technologies Used
 * Django